Make Your Own Fortune

 As we all go about our day we discover bits of wisdom that WOW! and YES! seem to be directed at you.

 I like to put these bits together in a file for later review.
-Using the programs fortune and cowsay and lolcat I made a little shell script that runs at a console login or when a terminal window/tab is opened and outputs a colourful, random fortune from my custom collection.
+Using the programs fortune and cowsay I made a little shell script that runs at a console login or when a terminal window/tab is opened and outputs a random fortune from my custom collection.

 Fortune

-The fortune command is included in the FreeBSD base system.
-On other BSDs and Linuxes its usually available to install as the fortune or fortune-mod package.
+The fortune command is usually available to install as the fortune or fortune-mod package on most (all?)
+Linux distributions and the BSDs.

-Running fortune all command prints an adage chosen at random from database files stored (on FreeBSD) in /usr/share/games/fortune:
+Running the fortune or fortunes command prints an adage chosen at random from database files stored (on Gentoo) in /usr/share/fortune:

 -> fortune